The Richelieu Site: a palace in the heart of Paris

 Le Cabinet précieux à Richelieu © Élie Ludwig / BnF

-The Valuables Cabinet has been restored thanks to the support of the Sisley-d’Ornano Foundation.
+The Cabinet of Treasures has been restored thanks to the support of the Sisley-d’Ornano Foundation.

 More informations on the BnF Museum

-The luynes Room © Nicolas Gallon / Agence Contextes / BnF
+The de Luynes Room © Nicolas Gallon / Agence Contextes / BnF

 Built by Jean-Louis Pascal between 1902 and 1906, the Luynes Room hosts the entire collection, donated by the Duc de Luynes in 1862, which is mainly made up of antiques as well as exceptional works like the Boabdil sword.
 The donation of his collection was the most important addition to the Cabinet des Médailles in the 19th century.
 The collection is organised in the display cases in order to illustrate several different themes.

-The Luynes Room has been restored thanks to the support of the Andreas Mentzelopoulos Foundation.
+The de Luynes Room has been restored thanks to the support of the Andreas Mentzelopoulos Foundation.

 The Barthélemy Room